awsdocs/aws-lambda-developer-guide/doc_source/with-mq.md

 # Using Lambda with Amazon MQ<a name="with-mq"></a>

 Amazon MQ is a managed message broker service for [Apache ActiveMQ](https://activemq.apache.org/) and [RabbitMQ](https://www.rabbitmq.com)\.
-Lambda only supports Apache ActiveMQ\.
-A *message broker* allows software applications and components to communicate using various programming languages, operating systems, and formal messaging protocols through either topic or queue event destinations\.
+A *message broker* enables software applications and components to communicate using various programming languages, operating systems, and formal messaging protocols through either topic or queue event destinations\.

-Amazon MQ can also manage Amazon Elastic Compute Cloud \(Amazon EC2\) instances on your behalf by installing ActiveMQ brokers and by providing different network topologies and other infrastructure needs\.
+Amazon MQ can also manage Amazon Elastic Compute Cloud \(Amazon EC2\) instances on your behalf by installing ActiveMQ or RabbitMQ brokers and by providing different network topologies and other infrastructure needs\.

 You can use a Lambda function to process records from your Amazon MQ message broker\.
-Your function is triggered through an [event source mapping](invocation-eventsourcemapping.md), a Lambda resource that reads messages from your broker and invokes the function [synchronously](invocation-sync.md)\.
+Lambda invokes your function through an [event source mapping](invocation-eventsourcemapping.md), a Lambda resource that reads messages from your broker and invokes the function [synchronously](invocation-sync.md)\.

 The Amazon MQ event source mapping has the following configuration restrictions:
-+ Cross account – Cross account processing is not supported\.
-You cannot use Lambda to process records from an Amazon MQ message broker that is in a different account\.
++ Cross account – Lambda does not support cross\-account processing\.
+You cannot use Lambda to process records from an Amazon MQ message broker that is in a different AWSaccount\.
-+ Authentication – Only the ActiveMQ [SimpleAuthenticationPlugin](https://activemq.apache.org/security#simple-authentication-plugin) is supported\.
-User credentials associated with the broker are the only method of connection\.
-For more information about authentication, see [Messaging Authentication and Authorization for ActiveMQ](https://docs.aws.amazon.com/amazon-mq/latest/developer-guide/security-authentication-authorization.html) in the *Amazon MQ Developer Guide*\.
++ Authentication – For ActiveMQ, only the ActiveMQ [SimpleAuthenticationPlugin](https://activemq.apache.org/security#simple-authentication-plugin) is supported\.
+For RabbitMQ, only the [PLAIN](https://www.rabbitmq.com/access-control.html#mechanisms) authentication mechanism is supported\.
+Users must use AWS Secrets Manager to manage their credentials\.
+For more information about ActiveMQ authentication, see [Integrating ActiveMQ brokers with LDAP](https://docs.aws.amazon.com/amazon-mq/latest/developer-guide/security-authentication-authorization.html) in the *Amazon MQ Developer Guide*\.
 + Connection quota – Brokers have a maximum number of allowed connections per wire\-level protocol\.
 This quota is based on the broker instance type\.
 For more information, see the [Brokers](https://docs.aws.amazon.com/amazon-mq/latest/developer-guide/amazon-mq-limits.html#broker-limits) section of **Quotas in Amazon MQ** in the *Amazon MQ Developer Guide*\.
 + Connectivity – You can create brokers in a public or private virtual private cloud \(VPC\)\.
-For private VPCs, your Lambda function needs access to the VPC to interact with the records\.
+For private VPCs, your Lambda function needs access to the VPC to receive messages\.
 For more information, see [Event source mapping API](#services-mq-api) later in this topic\.
 + Event destinations – Only queue destinations are supported\.
 However, you can use a virtual topic, which behaves as a topic internally while interacting with Lambda as a queue\.
-For more information, see [Virtual Destinations](https://activemq.apache.org/virtual-destinations) on the Apache ActiveMQ website\.
+For more information, see [Virtual Destinations](https://activemq.apache.org/virtual-destinations) on the Apache ActiveMQ website, and [Virtual Hosts](https://www.rabbitmq.com/vhosts.html) on the RabbitMQ website\.
-+ Network topology – Only one single\-instance or standby broker is supported per event source mapping\.
++ Network topology – For ActiveMQ, only one single\-instance or standby broker is supported per event source mapping\.
+For RabbitMQ, only one single\-instance broker or cluster deployment is supported per event source mapping\.
 Single\-instance brokers require a failover endpoint\.
-For more information about these broker deployment modes, see [Amazon MQ Broker Architecture](https://docs.aws.amazon.com/amazon-mq/latest/developer-guide/amazon-mq-broker-architecture.html) in the *Amazon MQ Developer Guide*\.
+For more information about these broker deployment modes, see [Active MQ Broker Architecture](https://docs.aws.amazon.com/amazon-mq/latest/developer-guide/amazon-mq-broker-architecture.html) and [Rabbit MQ Broker Architecture](https://docs.aws.amazon.com/amazon-mq/latest/developer-guide/rabbitmq-broker-architecture.html)in the *Amazon MQ Developer Guide*\.
++ Protocols – Supported protocols depend on the type of Amazon MQ integration\.
-+ Protocols – Lambda consumes messages using the OpenWire/Java Message Service \(JMS\) protocol\.
-No other protocols are supported\.
+  + For ActiveMQ integrations, Lambda consumes messages using the OpenWire/Java Message Service \(JMS\) protocol\.
+No other protocols are supported for consuming messages\.
 Within the JMS protocol, only [https://activemq.apache.org/maven/apidocs/org/apache/activemq/command/ActiveMQTextMessage.html](https://activemq.apache.org/maven/apidocs/org/apache/activemq/command/ActiveMQTextMessage.html) and [https://activemq.apache.org/maven/apidocs/org/apache/activemq/command/ActiveMQBytesMessage.html](https://activemq.apache.org/maven/apidocs/org/apache/activemq/command/ActiveMQBytesMessage.html) are supported\.
 For more information about the OpenWire protocol, see [OpenWire](https://activemq.apache.org/openwire.html) on the Apache ActiveMQ website\.
+  + For RabbitMQ integrations, Lambda consumes messages using the AMQP 0\-9\-1 protocol\.
+No other protocols are supported for consuming messages\.
+For more information about RabbitMQ's implementation of the AMQP 0\-9\-1 protocol, see [AMQP 0\-9\-1 Complete Reference Guide](https://www.rabbitmq.com/amqp-0-9-1-reference.html) on the RabbitMQ website\.

-Lambda automatically supports the latest versions of ActiveMQ that Amazon MQ supports\.
-For the latest supported versions, see [Amazon MQ Release Notes](https://docs.aws.amazon.com/amazon-mq/latest/developer-guide/amazon-mq-release-notes.html) in the *Amazon MQ Developer Guide*\.
+Lambda automatically supports the latest versions of ActiveMQ and RabbitMQ that Amazon MQ supports\.
+For the latest supported versions, see [Amazon MQ release notes](https://docs.aws.amazon.com/amazon-mq/latest/developer-guide/amazon-mq-release-notes.html) in the *Amazon MQ Developer Guide*\.

 **Note**
 By default, Amazon MQ has a weekly maintenance window for brokers\.
 During that window of time, brokers are unavailable\.
 For brokers without standby, Lambda cannot process any messages during that window\.